rad73/web-automation-2017/README.md

 This is a JSON API supporting REST and RPC endpoints over HTTP Basic Authenticated SSL.
 See endpoints for further connection info.
 JSONP is enabled by setting the ?callback=my_function query parameter.

 The graph structures, 'bips', transform content between adjacent nodes.
-They can be reconfigured dynamically without requiring changes to the connecting client, ideal for rapid prototyping or any kind of interprotocol communication.
+They can be reconfigured dynamically without requiring changes to the connecting client, ideal for rapid prototyping or any kind of inter protocol communication.

 Bips are configured by defining a graph (hub) across nodes (channels).
 Channels perform a discrete unit of work and emit a predictable result, so as to be arranged on a bip's hub in meaningful ways.
 Collections of similar Channels reside in shared resource containers called Pods.